 Two newspapers: Anis and Kabul Times are from the University of Arizona Professor Emeritus Ludwig W Adamec’s collection, who has provided multiple important titles for digitization.
 He has written and edited numerous books, including the monumental Historical and political gazetteer of Afghanistan.

 Afghanistan Kalanay Yearbook is from the University of Arizona Libraries’ collection.

-January 2014, Yan Han and Atifa Rawan trained ACKU staff.
+January 2014, Yan Han and Atifa Rawan trained ACKU staff in Kabul.

 September 2013, 5,500 titles (600,000 pages)

 March 2013, 3,400 titles (460,000 pages).
 The repository System has been upgraded to DSpace 3.1.

 2012, 2,200 titles (300,000 pages).
 NEH grant project ended.